 Find local mesothelioma support groups near you through:

-• The Mesothelioma Veterans Center: Contact us to find a group in your area.
-Our patient advocates can locate mesothelioma support groups near you.
+- The Mesothelioma Veterans Center: Contact us to speak with our patient advocates who can find mesothelioma support groups near you.

-• Hospitals: VA or civilian hospitals often host support groups.
-For example, Brigham and Women’s Hospital in Boston runs a support group for patients getting treated through its International Mesothelioma Program.
+- Hospitals: VA and civilian hospitals often host support groups.
+For instance, Brigham and Women’s Hospital in Boston runs a group for patients through its International Mesothelioma Program.

-• Community facilities: Local cancer support groups may meet in community gathering spaces like churches, veteran’s centers, or recreation facilities.
+- Community facilities: Local cancer support groups may meet in community spaces like churches, veteran’s halls, or recreation facilities.

-“The mesothelioma community has afforded me an incredible opportunity to meet others who have either been diagnosed with this same type of cancer or who have a family member battling this illness.
-It is such a gift to be even a small part of their corner of the world.”
+“The mesothelioma community has afforded me an incredible opportunity to meet others who have either been diagnosed with this same type of cancer or who have a family member battling this illness.”

-Before attending any in-person mesothelioma support groups, check ahead of time to confirm the date and time and if there are any requirements to join.
+Before attending any in-person mesothelioma support groups, check to confirm the date and time and if there are any requirements to join.

 Phone and Online Mesothelioma Support Groups